 4. Fermentation

-Our chilli mash is fermented for several months in airtight containers.
+Our chilli mash is fermented for up-to several months in airtight containers.
 During fermentation, natural bacteria break down the sugars in the chillies, creating a tangy, complex flavour and improving the mash’s shelf life.

 5. Storage and Packaging